cascode-labs/viper/docs/index.md

 ## Environment Manager

-It has a circuit design package and environment manager.
+It has a circuit design package and environment manager that makes it easy to install packages to extend its capabilities.

-It is built on top of [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) and supports SKILL code.
+[viper-forge](http://www.cascode-labs.org/viper-forge/) is developing a set of viper packages.

 ## Cadence Virtuoso Support